Policies & Regulations

+It is a state law that anyone who excavates shall notify Dig Safe and all non-member utility companies so that proper procedures can be taken to ensure safety.
 Dig Safe System, Inc. is a communication network, assisting excavators, contractors and property owners in complying with state law by notifying the appropriate utilities before digging.
 Dig Safe, a free service, notifies member companies of proposed excavation projects.

 In turn, these member utilities respond to the work area and identify the location of underground facilities.
 Callers are given a permit number as confirmation.
 Digging without knowing what could be under the ground is very dangerous and sometimes fatal.

-There are fees associated with permits and licenses, and in addition, a sewer entrance and inflow and infiltration (I&I) fee for any property connecting to the sewer system for the first time.
+Street opening permits are required for any contractor to dig in the street or on the sidewalk, and non-emergency permits will only be issued from April 15 to November 15.
+During the winter months there is a moratorium on non-emergency street opening.
+Contractors also need to pass the city's drainlayers exam to be licensed to work in Framingham.
+There are fees associated with permits and licenses, and in addition, a sewer entrance and inflow and infiltration (I and I) fee for any property connecting to the sewer system for the first time.